cardinalblue/mtcnn-pytorch/README.md

 ## How to install
-Install the package with pip: `pip install git+https://github.com/cardinalblue/mtcnn-pytorch.git`
+Install the package with pip:

+`https`: `pip install git+https://github.com/cardinalblue/mtcnn-pytorch.git`

+`ssh`: `pip install git@github.com:cardinalblue/mtcnn-pytorch.git`

 ## How to use